camunda/camunda-docs-manual/content/update/minor/75-to-76/index.md

 * [DRD support in DMN]({{< relref "reference/dmn11/drg/index.md" >}})
 * [CMMN support in Cockpit]({{< relref "webapps/cockpit/cmmn/index.md" >}})
 * [Batch operations]({{< relref "webapps/cockpit/batch/batch-operation.md" >}})
-* Rolling upgrade support
+* Rolling update support

 <blockquote class="upgrade-guide-quote">
-  Rolling upgrades are supported starting at upgrades from version 7.5.x to 7.6.0.
+  Rolling updates are supported starting at updates from version 7.5.x to 7.6.0.
 Please read the <a href="../../../update/rolling-update">detailed documentation</a> about the process and its limitations.
 </blockquote>

 * The isExecutable attribute is mandatory